fusion-jena/JeDaSS/README.md

 The accepted version can be accesed vis the [publisher web site](https://link.springer.com/chapter/10.1007/978-3-030-62327-2_1)

 # Repository folders
 This repository includes almost the material related to the development of Jena Dataset Summarization and Synthesis (JeDaSS) tool.
 It includes the following:

-* Original hypotheses;
+* folder API :
+    - API.py class to run the server endpoint (flask):
+        - set FLASK_APP=API\API.py
+        - flask run
+    - preprocessor_andAnalyser_lib:
+        - main class containing the hypothesis and the workflow.
+    - config.yaml :
+        - configuration files for relative paths
+    - data_preparation.py :
+        - processing of image generation.
+    - model.py:
+        - resnet module loader.
+    - helper_lib.py:
+        helper scripts to read the config file and some other methods.
+    - Postman collection folder :
+        - Postman API test for the endpoints provided by the flask server and the AquaDiva dataset Extractor.

+* folder Prediction :
+    - contains the tuples and keywords used to explore the AquaDIva ontology as a graph connecting the classes with a set of relationship : entity - relation - entity.

-* The code
+* folder uploads:
-* The preliminary outcome .
+    - contains the requested datasets for the API where they are saved.

 # Usage

 Acknowledgments: This work has been mostly funded by the Deutsche Forschungsgemeinschaft (DFG) as part of the CRC 1076 AquaDiva [http://www.aquadiva.uni-jena.de/]